ATTENTION BUSINESS OWNERS WITH 50 OR FEWER EMPLOYEES!

 - The US Travel Assocaition highlights components of the CARES Act that impact their industry.
 Click here for their overview.

-- ATTENTION ARTISTS: The Creative County Initiative, through ECCF, is compiling a list of resources to assist artists impacted by COVID-19.
+- The Creative County Initiative, through ECCF, is compiling a list of resources to assist artists impacted by COVID-19.
 By clicking here visit their website for additional information.

-- ATTENTION ARTISTS: Creative Capitol has developed a list of resources for artsis in response to COVID-19 impacts.
+- Creative Capitol has developed a list of resources for artsis in response to COVID-19 impacts.
 Click here to reach their website.

 - The Massachusetts Division of Banks has assembled information for financial institutions and those who have taken out loans at this time.
 Click here for their website.

 - The Massachusetts Executive Office of Labor and Workforce Development has a web page devoted to COVID-19 unemployment information including how to file for benefits online.
 Visit it by clicking here.
 Here is a link to their Unemployment Handbook.

 - The Massachusetts Department of Unemployment Assistance also has some information about certain businesses that are hiring such as Amazon.
 Click here for their landing page.